 Corporations are not humans; they don’t decide.
 Where “a firm” harms people with products or services, the law must pursue a person or persons.
 It’s improper to charge the firm alone when the firm did not decide.
 The board chair, CEO and COO must account.
 Prosecutors did not accuse or jail one senior executive on Wall Street for the crimes that caused the Great Recession.
 I am not referring to bad decisions but corrupt practices.
 Wall Street executives will continue to ruin lives and make huge profits.
 That’s wrong!
 How can people commit crimes, collect big bonuses, and continue unscathed?

 Pfizer, Wells Fargo, financial firms before 2008 are poster children for how people commit crimes but pay no penalties.
 If the law charges firms alone for wrongdoings, company leaders have a natural incentive to accept risks that might even take people’s lives.
-While executives don’t design products to kill, they know the vast profit potential from new “breakthrough” drugs, for instance, with no downside.
-That’s the Pfizer, Big Pharma way!
+While executives don’t design products to kill, they know the vast profit potential from new “breakthrough” drugs has no downside.
+So they push questionable products.
+That’s the Pfizer, Big Pharma way.

 Pfizer paid billions for its many misdeeds, yet, no executive got jail time.
 Several deaths linked to Pfizer’s heart valves concerned the Food and Drug Administration (FDA), but that did not stop Pfizer from distributing these valves.
 It took 300 deaths before Pfizer stopped production.
 By then, thousands of people had implants.
 By 1994, Pfizer spent around $200 million to settle related lawsuits.